umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/azure_iot_hub/README.rst

 Testing
 =======

-Microsoft has created `Azure IoT Explorer`_ to interact and test devices connected to an Azure IoT Hub.
+Microsoft has created `Azure IoT Explorer`_ to interact and test devices connected to an Azure IoT hub.
 Optionally, follow the instructions at `Azure IoT Explorer`_ to install and configure the tool and use it as mentioned in the below instructions.

 |test_sample|